Chemical formula: C₂₂H₃₀N₂O₂S Molecular mass: 386.551 g/mol PubChem compound: 41693

 Biotransformation takes place primarily in the liver and the small intestine.
 Sufentanil is mainly metabolised in humans by the cytochrome P450-3A4 enzyme system.
 Sufentanil is rapidly metabolised to a number of inactive metabolites, with oxidative N- and O-dealkylation being the major routes of elimination.

-Clinically relevant plasma levels are largely determined by the time for the sufentanil plasma concentration to drop from Cmax to 50% of Cmax after discontinuation of dosing (context sensitive halftime or CST½) rather than by the terminal half-life.
-After a single dose, the median CST½ was 2.2 hours, increasing to a median value of 2.5 h after multiple dosing: the sublingual delivery route thus substantially extends the duration of action associated with intravenous sufentanil administration (CST½ of 0.14 hours).
-Similar CST½ values were observed following both single and repeated administration demonstrating that there is a predictable and consistent duration of action after multiple dosing of the sublingual tablet.
+With administration of sufentanil, clinical duration of analgesia is largely determined by the time for the sufentanil plasma concentration to drop from Cmax to 50% of Cmax after discontinuation of dosing (context sensitive half-time or CST½) rather than by the terminal half-life.
+Following either a single dose or multiple doses hourly over 12 hours, the median CST½ remained 2.3 hours: the sublingual delivery route thus substantially extends the duration of action associated with intravenous sufentanil administration (CST½ of 0.1 hours).
+Similar CST½ values were observed following both single and repeated administration, demonstrating that there is a predictable and consistent duration of action after multiple dosing of the sublingual tablet.

-A population pharmacokinetic analysis of plasma sufentanil concentrations following usage of sufentanil in patients and healthy volunteers (N=700), which included 75 patients with moderate and 7 patients with severe renal impairment, did not identify renal function as a significant covariate for clearance.
+A population pharmacokinetic analysis of plasma sufentanil concentrations following usage of sufentanil did not identify renal function as a significant covariate for clearance.
 However, due to the limited number of patients with severe renal impairment studied, sufentanil should be used with caution in such patients.

-Based on the population pharmacokinetic analysis for sufentanil in patients and healthy volunteers (N=700), which included 13 patients with moderate and 6 patients with severe hepatic impairment, hepatic function was not identified as a significant covariate for clearance.
+Based on the population pharmacokinetic analysis for sufentanil, hepatic function was not identified as a significant covariate for clearance.
 Due to the limited number of patients with moderate to severe hepatic impairment, a potential effect of hepatic dysfunction as covariate on clearance may not have been detected.
 Therefore, sufentanil should be used with caution in such patients.

-No pharmacokinetic data exist for the sufentanil in paediatric patients.
-There is limited pharmacokinetic data available in children after intravenous sufentanil administration.
+No pharmacokinetic data exist for sufentanil in paediatric patients.

-Population pharmacokinetic analysis with a BMI as covariate showed that patients with a BMI >30 kg/m² dosed more frequently.
+Population pharmacokinetic analysis with weight as a covariate showed that patients with a higher BMI dosed more frequently.

-Carcinogenicity studies have not been conducted on sufentanil.
+Carcinogenicity studies have not been conducted with sufentanil.

 Two local tolerance studies were conducted in the hamster cheek pouch with the sufentanil sublingual tablets.
 It was concluded from these studies that sufentanil sublingual tablets have no or minimal potential for local irritation.